mobxjs/mobx/docs/refguide/reaction.md

     titles => console.log("reaction 2:", titles.join(", "))
 );

-// autorun reacts to just everything that is used in it's function const autorun1 = autorun(
+// autorun reacts to just everything that is used in its function const autorun1 = autorun(
     () => console.log("autorun 1:", todos.map(todo => todo.title).join(", "))
 );